Samuil Galberg

-Samuil Ivanovich Galberg (Самуил Иванович Гальберг), also known by his German name Samuel Friedrich Halberg (13 December 1787, Haljala Parish – 22 May 1839, Saint Petersburg), was a Baltic-German sculptor and academician.
+Samuil Ivanovich Galberg (Самуил Иванович Гальберг), also known by his German name Samuel Friedrich Halberg (13 December 1787, Haljala Parish – 22 May 1839, Saint Petersburg), was a Baltic-German sculptor, active in Saint Petersburg during Tsars Alexander I and Nicholas I's reigns.

 Biography

 He was born on a rural estate in what is now Estonia.
 From 1795 to 1808, he studied at the Imperial Academy of Arts under Ivan Martos.
 While there, he received several silver medals and a small gold medal, for a bas-relief depicting Shadrach, Meshach, and Abednego appearing before Nebuchadnezzar.
 He continued his studies in Rome from 1818 to 1828, where he obtained professional advice from Bertel Thorvaldsen.

 Upon returning to Saint Petersburg, he became an adjunct professor of sculpture at the academy.
 In 1830, he was awarded the title of Academician.
 The following year, he became a professor in the second degree and, in 1836, was promoted to full professor, on the basis of his works, rather than by completing the usual academic program.

 His wife, Elizaveta Vasilievna, was a daughter of the sculptor, Vasily Demut-Malinovsky.
 They had one daughter, Olga, born in 1838.

 Many of his works are busts.
 They include Alexander Pushkin, Vasily Perovsky, Ivan Krylov, Dmitry Golitsyn, Pyotr Kikin, and his teacher, Martos.
 He also created two notable monuments; for Nikolai Karamzin (1836, Ulyanovsk), and for Gavrila Derzhavin (1833, Kazan, destroyed by the Communist government in 1932).